 However, it is important to note that air-dried cat food is extremely expensive, which does not make it viable for many cat owners.
 You may want to consider using Ziwi Peak recipes to supplement a cat’s diet or adding in fresh ingredients to reduce the overall cost.

 Ivory Coat Ocean Fish & Salmon With Coconut Oil Review

 Ivory Coat is a local Australian brand that has seen a surge in popularity thanks to its excellent nutrition.
-The brand used to be Australian owned but was recently purchased by a New Zeland conglomerate.
+The brand used to be Australian-owned but was recently purchased by a New Zealand conglomerate.

 All of Ivory Coat’s recipes are produced at manufacturing facilities inside Australia, which is a rarity.

 The above recipe is one of three adult dry cat food available from the brand, and it utilizes a mix of Ocean Fish and Salmon as its core ingredients.